Skip to content

 `checkpoints.yaml` with a `best` key which specifies the best

-checkpoint in a `checkpoints/` directory; the exported model is saved
+checkpoint in a `checkpoints/` directory; the exported model and config

 Args: